floticerus/ten.js/README.md

 Modular additions will come in the future.

 ## Performance
 The goal of ten.js is to at least match the speeds of other common libraries, while maintaining functionality and minimal filesize.
 The testing done so far has shown that ten.js is often faster than similar libraries.
 Testing has been done against jQuery, jqMobi, and Zepto.

+To see for yourself, check this out: [http://jsperf.com/jqm3/95](http://jsperf.com/jqm3/95)

 ## Compatibility
 ten.js is primarily intended to work with Google Chrome, Mozilla Firefox, Safari, Opera, and mobile devices such as Android and iPhone.